Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 $ git lfs pull
 ```

-Here's why with an example of time on a pc with "good" specs for 2023 (CPU : AMD R9, GPU : RTX 3060, RAM : 32Go) :
+Here's why with an example of process time on a pc with "good" specs for 2023 (CPU : AMD R9, GPU : RTX 3060, RAM : 32Go) :

 | Ratings Considered | Time to update graph |
 | ---               | ---     |